 Aircall + Zendesk Gives Superior Context to Conversations

 Adyen’s customer support reps work best when they can see a complete history of the customer they’re assisting.

-Aircall’s Zendesk integration provides the necessary context to have productive and personalized support conversations.
+Aircall’s Zendesk integration provides the necessary context to have productive and personalised support conversations.
 Every call is automatically logged to the correct customer profile, including call data such as date/time, agent notes, and a link to the complete call recording.

 “Every tool we use is synced with Zendesk.
 From our phone system to the decision tree that guides representatives on where they can quickly find answers.
 It’s all in one place.”

 Furthermore, repeat callers’ history will be displayed in Zendesk the instant a call starts.
-This shared knowledge allows Adyen’s customer support team to provide accurate and insightful consultations — whether the call is answered at their Amsterdam or Singapore offices.
+This shared knowledge allows Adyen’s customer support team to provide accurate and insightful consultations—whether the call is answered at their Amsterdam or Singapore offices.